April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 Seated in a chair for work, pain, or arthritis

-Chair practice is not a lesser version.
-It’s often the most useful one because people will do it.
+Chair practice is not lesser; it’s often the most useful version because people will actually do it.
+If seated:

-- Rest one hand on the belly and one on the side ribs if that gives better feedback
+• Rest one hand on the belly and one on the side ribs if helpful

 For rounded posture and short breath